PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Implicit-Line-Continuance.md

 ## Motivation

     As a script/module author,
-    I can wrap long commands across multiple lines at any named parameter or splatted collection, so that my scripts are easier to maintain while I still get the benefits of Intellisense and tab completion.
+    I can wrap long commands across multiple lines at any named parameter, splatted collection, or the stop-parsing sigil so that my scripts are easier to write and maintain while I still get the benefits of Intellisense and tab completion.

 ## Specification

-Note: This RFC is already implemented and submitted as [PR #9614](https://github.com/PowerShell/PowerShell/pull/9614).
+Note: This RFC is already implemented and submitted as [PR #9614](https://github.com/PowerShell/PowerShell/pull/9614) in case you want to try it out early and see what it's like.

 Since this RFC includes some breaking changes (see below), it will be initially implemented with the `PSImplicitLineContinuanceForNamedParameters` experimental feature flag.
 If the PowerShell Team and the community agree that the risk of this breaking change is low enough, and the workaround is sufficient for those low frequency use cases where it does become an issue, I would much prefer not using an experimental feature flag at all.